DevExpress/devextreme-reactive/packages/dx-react-datagrid/docs/reference/table-view.md

 Field | Type | Description
 ------|------|------------
-type? | string | Specifies table column type.
+type? | string | Specifies the table column type.
 Used to identify a cell template to render a column cell.
-For data rows the type property is not defined
+The type property is not defined for data rows

 ## Plugin Developer Reference